 Brett Saraniti received his PhD in Managerial Economics and Decision Sciences from the Kellogg School of Management at Northwestern University in 1997.
 His dissertation chair was Roger Myerson, Nobel Laureate 2007.
-He is currently a Visiting Professor of Managerial Economics and Decision Sciences at Kellogg and lecturer at Stanford.
+He is currently a Clinical Professor of Managerial Economics and Decision Sciences at Kellogg.

 In 2014, Brett co-founded and became CEO of AnyPrep LLC which produces and distributes digital content including MBA prep courses for incoming business students.

-He has also worked, taught, and/or consulted for McKinsey & Company, Xerox Corporation, Hiscox Insurance, Allianz, Chevron Oil Field Research, LG Electronics, Cantor Fitzgerald/Hollywood Stock Exchange, Alstom, Swire, FEMSA, UNext, Love & Kirschenbaum LLC (expert witness), Maclean-Fogg, Trunk Club, MRJ Technologies, Chipin.com, Carddomains.com, Lee Ceramics, and Surflight Hawaii.
+He has also worked, taught, and/or consulted for McKinsey & Company, Xerox Corporation, Hiscox Insurance, Allianz, Chevron Oil Field Research, LG Electronics, Cantor Fitzgerald/Hollywood Stock Exchange, Alstom, Swire, FEMSA, EVRAZ N.A., HP, UNext, Love & Kirschenbaum LLC (expert witness), Maclean-Fogg, Trunk Club, MRJ Technologies, Suncloud Health, Chipin.com, Carddomains.com, Lee Ceramics, and Surflight Hawaii.
 He is on the corporate advisory board of Sprint Milestone, a data analytics consultancy based in Hong Kong.

-Brett spends most of his time at his beach house in Waialua, Hawaii with his wife Samantha and their three children Francesca, Carlo & Enzo who enjoy beating him at pretty much everything.
+Brett spends most of his time with his wife Samantha and their three children Francesca, Carlo & Enzo who enjoy beating him at pretty much everything.

 This core course is equivalent to the course DECS-440 (MMM Business Analytics).